afuggini/bootstrap/docs/4.1/components/forms.md

 {% endcapture %}
 {% include example.html content=example %}

-{% capture callout %}
-##### Caveat with anchors

-By default, browsers will treat all native form controls (`<input>`, `<select>` and `<button>` elements) inside a `<fieldset disabled>` as disabled, preventing both keyboard and mouse interactions on them.
-However, if your form also includes `<a ... class="btn btn-*">` elements, these will only be given a style of `pointer-events: none`.
-As noted in the section about [disabled state for buttons]({{ site.baseurl }}/docs/{{ site.docs_version }}/components/buttons/#disabled-state) (and specifically in the sub-section for anchor elements), this CSS property is not yet standardized and isn't fully supported in Internet Explorer 10, and won't prevent keyboard users from being able to focus or activate these links.
-So to be safe, use custom JavaScript to disable such links.
-{% endcapture %}
-{% include callout.html content=callout type="warning" %}

-{% capture callout %}
-#### Cross-browser compatibility

-While Bootstrap will apply these styles in all browsers, Internet Explorer 11 and below don't fully support the `disabled` attribute on a `<fieldset>`.
-Use custom JavaScript to disable the fieldset in these browsers.
-{% endcapture %}
-{% include callout.html content=callout type="danger" %}

 ## Validation

-Provide valuable, actionable feedback to your users with HTML5 form validation–[available in all our supported browsers](https://caniuse.com/#feat=form-validation).
-Choose from the browser default validation feedback, or implement custom messages with our built-in classes and starter JavaScript.

-{% capture callout %}
-We currently recommend using custom validation styles, as native browser default validation messages are not consistently exposed to assistive technologies in all browsers (most notably, Chrome on desktop and mobile).
-{% endcapture %}
-{% include callout.html content=callout type="warning" %}

 ### How it works

-Here's how form validation works with Bootstrap:

-- HTML form validation is applied via CSS's two pseudo-classes, `:invalid` and `:valid`.
-It applies to `<input>`, `<select>`, and `<textarea>` elements.
-- Bootstrap scopes the `:invalid` and `:valid` styles to parent `.was-validated` class, usually applied to the `<form>`.
-Otherwise, any required field without a value shows up as invalid on page load.
-This way, you may choose when to activate them (typically after form submission is attempted).
-- To reset the appearance of the form (for instance, in the case of dynamic form submissions using AJAX), remove the `.was-validated` class from the `<form>` again after submission.
-- As a fallback, `.is-invalid` and `.is-valid` classes may be used instead of the pseudo-classes for [server side validation](#server-side).
-They do not require a `.was-validated` parent class.
-- Due to constraints in how CSS works, we cannot (at present) apply styles to a `<label>` that comes before a form control in the DOM without the help of custom JavaScript.
-- All modern browsers support the [constraint validation API](https://www.w3.org/TR/html5/sec-forms.html#the-constraint-validation-api), a series of JavaScript methods for validating form controls.
-- Feedback messages may utilize the [browser defaults](#browser-defaults) (different for each browser, and unstylable via CSS) or our custom feedback styles with additional HTML and CSS.
-- You may provide custom validity messages with `setCustomValidity` in JavaScript.

-With that in mind, consider the following demos for our custom form validation styles, optional server side classes, and browser defaults.

 ### Custom styles

-For custom Bootstrap form validation messages, you'll need to add the `novalidate` boolean attribute to your `<form>`.
-This disables the browser default feedback tooltips, but still provides access to the form validation APIs in JavaScript.
-Try to submit the form below; our JavaScript will intercept the submit button and relay feedback to you.

-When attempting to submit, you'll see the `:invalid` and `:valid` styles applied to your form controls.

 {% capture example %}
 <form class="needs-validation" novalidate>